samuel02/RTFM/README.md

 $ cd RTFM-cOOre-compiler && make rtfm_coore
 ```

-## Developing the -core compiler
-This should have some text describing how to work with the core compiler, where to find stuff and a basic overview of how it works.
-Also some information on how debugging works.

 ## Developing the cOOre compiler
-This should have some text describing how to work with the cOOre compiler, where to find stuff and a basic overview of how it works.
-Also some information on how debugging works.

 ### Testing
 The test suite is using [sstephenson/bats](https://github.com/sstephenson/bats) to automate the testing of the type checker in the cOOre compiler.
 In order to run the tests, start by installing bats: